s. Provisions, contingent liabilities and contingent assets

 Incremental costs directly attributable to the issue of new shares or options are shown in equity as a deduction, net of tax, from the proceeds.

-z.
+y.
 Critical estimates and judgements

-The preparation of standalone financial statements in conformity with Ind AS which requires management to make estimates, assumptions and exercise judgement in applying the accounting policies that affect the reported amount of assets, liabilities and disclosure of contingent liabilities at the date of standalone financial statements and the reported amounts of income and expenses during the year.
+The preparation of standalone financial statements in conformity with Ind AS requires management to make estimates, assumptions and exercise judgement in applying the accounting policies that affect the reported amount of assets, liabilities and disclosure of contingent liabilities at the date of standalone financial statements and the reported amounts of income and expenses during the year.

 The management believes that these estimates are prudent and reasonable and are based upon the management's best knowledge of current events and actions.
 Actual results could differ from these estimates and differences between actual results and estimates are recognised in the periods in which the results are known or materialised.